-PLAN ADDENDUMS AND REVISIONS Q3 CY2013 Quarterly Filing - November 2013
+PLAN ADDENDUMS AND REVISIONS Q1 CY2014 Quarterly Filing - June 2014

-For the November 2013 filing requirement, National Fuel Gas Distribution Corporation ("Distribution" of the "Company") started with the Q2 CY2013 quarterly filing of August 8, 2013, which modified the initial implementation plan filing, filed at Case 07-M-0548 and at Case 07-G-0141, on March 21, 2013, and accepted all of the redlined changes outlined in that filing.
+For the June 2014 filing requirement, National Fuel Gas Distribution Corporation ("Distribution" or the "Company") started with the Q4 CY2013 quarterly filing of February 14, 2014, which modified the initial implementation plan filing, filed at Case 07-M-0548 and at Case 07-G-0141, on March 21, 2013, and accepted all of the redlined changes outlined in that filing.

-The Company then prepared a complete redline copy of Distribution's Conservation Incentive Program ("CIP") Implementation Plan, showing the location of all outlined changes that have occurred since the August 8, 2013 filing.
+The Company then prepared a complete redline copy of Distribution's Conservation Incentive Program ("CIP") Implementation Plan, showing the location of all outlined changes that have occurred since the February 14, 2014 filing.
 This redline copy is attached to this record of revision summary and is the only addendum with this submission.